Spanning across two floors of The Lighthouse in Glasgow, UNCOVERED: still homeless, still an issue was launched with a message of “dignity and love”.

 The Equator design team played a big role in creating the interactive exhibition and you can check out their installation video over on the Equator Facebook page.

 Head along to the exhibition at the Lighthouse and see for yourself!
-Tickets for the event can be purchased on the eventbright page.
+The exhibition runs until 9 April and entry is free.
+More information can be found on the INSP website.